modernish/modernish/README.md

 * The `-r` option interprets the record separator as an extended regular expression.
 This is an incompatibility with GNU `tac` unless expressions are used that are valid as both basic and extended regular expressions.
-* In UTF-8 locales, multibyte characters are recognised and reversed correctly.
+* In UTF-8 locales, multi-byte characters are recognised and reversed correctly.

 #### `use sys/base/which` ####